Isolated-/fsextra/README.md

 ## Compatibility

 This library supports Unix-based operating systems and **is not tested** for other operating systems at this time (`v0.3.0`).
 Since `v0.3.0`, any OS-specific functionality is hidden behind `cfg` attributes.
+Since `v0.3.0-alpha.1`, updates are tested against Unix (linux) and Windows operating systems.

+- `v0.3.0-alpha.1` (and later) tests against Windows operating systems.
 - `v0.3.0` (and later) introduces a new interface: `Digest`, requiring `DigestExt`, `Sha2` and `Sha5` to be moved to `legacy`.
 Code changes may be required when updating to `v0.3.0`.
 - `v0.2.0` (and earlier) *may* compile for other operating systems, however, this may lead to undefined results and/or failures.